Compare your costs

 Treat people with kindness

 Kindness is one of the most mentioned spiritual attributes in the Bible.
 The Hebrew word translated as “kindness” is חֶסֶד (chesed).
 It’s mentioned over 250 times in the Old Testament, and it’s so important that it’s frequently used as a major attribute of God the Father.
-In the book of Joel, God is described as being “slow to anger, and great in loving-kindness” (Joel 2:13).
-God’s heart towards us is that we would be so full of His kindness and love that we would spread that same kindness to those around us.
+In the book of Joel, God is described as being “slow to anger, and great in loving-kindness” [Joel 2:13].
+God’s heart towards us is that we would be so full of His kindness and love that we would be kind to those around us.

-Kindness in the Bible shows up without conditions.
-In Luke 6:27-28 (NLT), Jesus gives His Sermon on the Mount, saying, “But to you who are willing to listen, I say, love your enemies!
+Bible verses about kindness display this unconditional care.
+In Luke 6:27-28 [NLT], Jesus gives His Sermon on the Mount, saying, “But to you who are willing to listen, I say, love your enemies!
 Do good to those who hate you.
 Bless those who curse you.
 Pray for those who hurt you.”

-Likewise, He sympathizes with our pain and understands that showing kindness is hard.
+Likewise, He sympathizes with our pain and understands that showing compassion is hard.
 He isn’t afraid of our brokenness.
 He knows that we might be holding onto bitterness, anger, and fear.
-Yet He knows that kindness changes hearts.
+Yet He knows that acts of kindness changes hearts.

 But there are other times when we just don’t want to help.
 Choosing kindness isn’t always on our to-do list.
-We might not have any reason other than the inconvenient disruption it might cause, or the extra effort we’d have to give.
+We might not have any reason other than the inconvenient disruption it might cause, or the extra effort we’d have to make.
 In those times, following Jesus’ example meant helping those in need.
-He will give us the strength to push forward and spread kindness.
+He will give us the strength to push forward in peace and give graciously.

-Prayers Unceasing: An opportunity to show kindness as a CHM member
+Prayers Unceasing: choose compassion as a CHM member

-In 1 Corinthians 12:26 (ESV), Paul reminds Christians that “If one member suffers, all suffer together; if one member is honored, all rejoice together.”
-This is also kindness, sharing each other’s struggles and joys, and it’s one way that CHM members show kindness to each other.
+In 1 Corinthians 12:26 [ESV], Paul reminds Christians that “If one member suffers, all suffer together; if one member is honored, all rejoice together.”
+This is also kindness, sharing each other’s struggles and joys, and it’s one way that CHM members show compassion to each other.

 Each month, members send CHM prayer requests.
-With their permission, we include them on the Prayers Unceasing cards which CHM members receive in their monthly gift form every month.
+With their permission, we include them on the Prayers Unceasing cards which CHM members receive in their Monthly Contribution Form every month.
 With this card, you can encourage your brothers and sisters in Christ by lifting them in prayer and sending them cards, letters, or emails of encouragement.
-It’s the perfect opportunity to put your fruit of kindness to use.
+It’s the perfect opportunity to put compassion into practice.

 Grow the Fruit of the Spirit by signing up for our FruitFULL e-book!